cures-hub/cures-condec-jira-system-tests/README.md

 npm run report
 ```

-To upload, use the provided script (TODO: provide a script :smile:)
+To upload the report to XRay, open the test execution issue you want to add the results to.
+Press
+the `.` button and search for `Import execution results`.

 ## Writing new tests

+If you want to write new automated system tests, you should read this section.

 ### Technology stack

 - `Mocha.js` - test runner
 - `chai` - provides assertions and test fixtures
 - Selenium WebDriver (Geckodriver) - Drives the Firefox browser
-  - Selenium API for NodeJS
+  - Uses the selenium API for NodeJS
 - `jira-client` library - this is a library that provides a convenient way to send HTTP requests to
   Jira.
 - `axios` - Unfortunately the jira-client doesn't cover all of the Jira REST API (or the ConDec REST